uc-cdis/data-portal/docs/multi_tab_explorer.md

 ## Configuration

 The multi-tab explorer requires a new configuration field, called `explorerConfig`, to be placed in the config file of Portal.
-The `explorerConfig` is an array with can hold multiple configuration objects, one for each tab.
+The `explorerConfig` is an array which can hold multiple configuration objects, one for each tab.
 Each individual configuration object has a similar format as the old `dataExplorerConfig` and/or `fileExplorerConfig`, which means it should contains a set of fields like `charts`, `filters`, `table`, `buttons`, `guppyConfig` and other optional fields.
 Each tab serves the information from one single ES index, as have been defined in `guppyConfig.dataType`.

 An example of this new `explorerConfig` is (some contents are omitted for conciseness):